lspcontainers/lspcontainers.nvim/README.md

 Below is a list of supported language servers for configuration with `nvim-lspconfig`.

-> NOTE: Unchecked LSPs are not currently implemented.
+> NOTE: Any unchecked language servers are planned to be implemented.

 - [ ] als
 - [ ] angularls